 by Fred S. Steingold Attorney

 Reading a business law textbook and reading this book is quite different.
-Because in a business law textbook, you would find more of academic ways of presenting facts; whereas, in this book, you will find practical and relevant legal advice particularly for small businesses.
-Read this book, take notes, and then align the legal matters of your business as per the dictates of this book, and at the end ask an attorney to approve of whatever you did before implementation.
+Because in a business textbook, you would find more academic ways of presenting facts, whereas, in this book, you will find practical and relevant legal advice, particularly for small businesses.
+Read it, take notes, and then align the legal matters of your business as per the dictates of this book, and at the end, ask an attorney to approve of whatever you did before implementation.

 This is a great book on intellectual property law.
 It covers all three aspects – patent, copyrighting, and trademark.
 If you’re a business owner and would like to know a lot about all three of them, this book is an amazing volume to learn from.
 This guide is also valuable for students.
-But let’s say you’ve completed your study and you’re about to join an organization which deals with intellectual properties, would this book add value to your life?
+But let’s say you’ve completed your study and you’re about to join an organization that deals with intellectual properties.
+Would this book add value to your life?
 The answer is a resounding yes.

 Here are the best things you will learn –

 - You would know how to register trademarks and copyrights.

 - You will know how to meet patent requirements.

 - You will be able to avoid application blunders.

 - You will learn to protect your rights abroad.

 #12 – International Law